ziotom78/raytracing_course/tomasi-ray-tracing-13b.md

 This is an example of the grammar that we want to parse.

-# Structure of the *Parser*
+# Structure of the parser

--   Our *parser* must read the description of a scene using an `InputStream` and allocate memory for several objects:
+-   Our parser must read the description of a scene using an `InputStream` and allocate memory for several objects:

     -   An instance of the type `World`;
     -   The definition of the observer;